 Seattle Good Business Network launched in 2010 as Seattle Good Business Network with Think Local Seattle, a citywide awareness campaign about why local matters and a directory of Seattle’s local independent businesses.
 With a mission to connect and inspire people to buy, produce, and invest locally so that everyone has a meaningful stake in the local economy, Seattle Good Business Network’s programming now ranges from an idea lab for initiatives to create and expand economic opportunity, to Seattle Made, which supports urban manufacturers and producers, to promotion of local food systems through our dining programs, Dine Around Seattle and Seattle Restaurant Week.

-With the Seattle Good Directory, we’ve come full circle, reimagining Think Local Seattle and leveling up to recognize and celebrate all the GOOD local businesses and organizations do for our neighborhoods, our city, and our region.
-It’s part of a larger initiative to not only recognize GOOD stewardship of people and place, but to also help businesses and organizations with the resources they need to further their GOOD practices.
+With this new Seattle Good Business Directory, we’ve come full circle, reimagining Think Local Seattle and leveling up to recognize and celebrate all the GOOD local businesses and organizations do for our neighborhoods, our city, and our region.
+It’s part of a larger initiative to not only recognize stewardship of people and place, but to also help businesses and organizations with the resources they need to further their good practices.
 Stay tuned for updates as we build out our Good Business Center!

 Northwest Sewn (previously Seattle Sewn) is an initiative to grow and support a vibrant sewn-trades economy, creating the conditions for job creation and meaningful employment, increased local manufacturing capacity, and industry collaboration.